The Secret Life of Plant Perception

 Plants have a wide range of senses and can react to phenomena like chemicals, gravity, pressure, light, moisture, infections, temperature, oxygen and carbon dioxide concentrations, parasite infestation, disease, physical disruption, sound, and touch.

-Plants generally use their cells like we use our eyes, ears, mouth, and nose.
-In words, they pick up electro-chemical signals from the environment and then process that information, releasing hormones and electro-chemical signals, which causes the plant to react.
+Plants use their cells the way we use our eyes, ears, mouth, and nose.
+They pick up electrochemical signals from the environment and then process that information, releasing hormones and electrochemical signals, which causes the plant to react.

 Can plants think?